-The Mathematical Olympiad Programme in India, which leads to participation of Indian students in the International Mathematical Olympiad (IMO) is organized by the Homi Bhabha Centre for Science Education (HBCSE) on behalf of the National Board for Higher Mathematics (NBHM) of the Department of Atomic Energy (DAE), Government of India.
+The Mathematical Olympiad Programme in India, which leads to the participation of Indian students in the International Mathematical Olympiad (IMO) is organized by the Homi Bhabha Centre for Science Education (HBCSE) on behalf of the National Board for Higher Mathematics (NBHM) of the Department of Atomic Energy (DAE), Government of India.
 This programme is one of the major initiatives undertaken by the NBHM.
 Its main purpose is to spot mathematical talent among pre-university students in the country.

-The first stage examination, the pre-Regional Mathematical Olympiad (PRMO) is a two and half hour examination with 30 questions.
-The answer to each question is either a single digit number or a two digit number and will need to be marked on a machine readable OMR response sheet.
-The PRMO question paper will be in English and Hindi.
+The first stage examination, the Indian Olympiad Qualifier in Mathematics(IOQM) (Previously PRMO) is a three hour examination with 30 questions.
+The answer to each question is either a single-digit number or a two-digit number and will need to be marked on a machine-readable OMR response sheet.
+The IOQM question paper will be in English and Hindi.

 Queries will not be replied to individually, but via the FAQ section on this website.

-The second stage examination, the Regional Mathematical Olympiad (RMO) is a three hour examination with six problems.
+The second stage examination, the Regional Mathematical Olympiad (RMO) is a three-hour examination with six problems.
 The RMOs are offered in English, Hindi and other regional languages as deemed appropriate by the respective Regional Coordinators.
-The syllabus may be found here.
-The problems under each topic involve high level of difficulty and sophistication.
+The problems under each topic involve a high level of difficulty and sophistication.

 The selected team undergoes a rigorous training programme for about 8-10 days at HBCSE prior to its departure for the IMO.

 The Olympiad programme culminates with the participation of the students in the IMO.
 The students are accompanied by 4 teachers or mentors.